Virtual goods: Revenue

 In 2009, games played on social networks such as Facebook, games that primarily derive revenue from the sale of virtual goods, brought in US$1 billion, and that is expected to increase to 1.6 billion in 2010.
 Worldwide, US$7.3 billion was made from virtual goods that same year.

 Estimates of the future market for these small items vary wildly depending upon who is making the prediction.
 2013 sales will be US$4 billion according to one analyst and a year later reach 14 billion according to a different analyst.

 In 2010, a virtual space station in the game Entropia Universe sold for $330,000.

 The popular, free-to-play video game Fortnite: Battle Royale generated more than $1 billion in revenue across all platforms.
 This revenue comes entirely from in-game purchases, which — in Fortnites case — offer no competitive advantage to the game.

 Research

 In online games, virtual goods could be lost due to some unexpected reasons.
 This brings problems for service providers as well as purchaser.
 Encryption techniques primarily used for other purposes may, here too, provide functionality.
 These may include access control, hashing, encryption, digital certificates, and fingerprinting.

 Illicit sale

 While many companies have embraced exchanging cash for virtual goods, the practice is forbidden in most blockbuster games, which derive income from subscription fees.
-This doesn't deter all players from saving playing time by illicitly buying in-game currency with real-world cash from an alternate source– violating their agreement with the game's operator in the process.
+This does not deter all players from saving playing time by illicitly buying in-game currency with real-world cash from an alternate source, violating their agreement with the game's operator in the process.

 China outlawed the practice of buying real-world goods with virtual currency in 2009, something that had become popular in some parts of the country.